trueos/trueos-docs/trueos-handbook/postinstall.rst

    migrated.
 If discovered, **do not** attempt to use these leftover files.

-.. index:: init, services
+.. index:: openrc service management
-.. _Managing Bootup Services:
+.. _Service Management in OpenRC:

 Service Management in OpenRC
 ----------------------------

-.. index:: runlevels
+.. index:: openrc runlevels
-.. _OpenRC Runlevels:
+.. _Runlevels:

 Runlevels
 ^^^^^^^^^